nithincod/SentinelAI/README.md

 ## Features 🦾

-- Weapon Detection
+- Weapon Detection and Theft detection
 - Light/dark mode toggle
 - Enhance the user experience creating highly reactive website.

 ## Flow of the Project 💻

 <li>  Home Page</li>
- <p>This page help new user to understand our facilities and how our guardian vision works.It provides offer and This deviate user to our
+ <p>This page help new user to understand our facilities and how our SenitelAI works.It provides offer and This deviate user to our
  user login page.</p>

 <li>  Create Account</li>